aws404/Wynncraft-Wiki-Bot-Scripts/README.md

 # Wynncraft Wiki Bot Scripts
-This is a collection of scripts that can be used to maintain the Wynncraft Wiki (https://wynncraft.gamepedia.com)
+This is a collection of scripts that can be used to maintain the Wynncraft Wiki (https://wynncraft.gamepedia.com).
+These scripts get data from the Offical Wynncraft API (https://docs.wynncraft.com).

 ## Required Libraries
 ### wynn.py Wynncraft API Wrapper